 Emergency Medicine Resident, MD MPH at Highland Hospital

 Henry Ashworth graduated Eckerd in 2016 with a B.S. in Biochemistry and Philosophy.
-While at Eckerd, Henry was one of the first members of EC-ERT, Head of Eckerd College CrossFit, an RA for the Service-Learning Dorm, Ford Scholar, Marine Science Researcher and Mass Gen Summer Intern.
+While at Eckerd, Henry was one of the first members of EC-ERT, Club Head of Eckerd College CrossFit, an RA for the Service-Learning Dorm, a Ford Scholar, Marine Science Researcher and Mass Gen Summer Intern.
 Henry was also inducted into Phi Beta Kappa and awarded the President's Award for Outstanding Leadership and Service to the college.

 After Eckerd, Henry helped develop a community emergency response team in Nepal on a Fulbright grant and researched equity gaps in the rural area the team responded to through a MPH at University College Dublin.
 He then attended Harvard Medical School where he focused on implementation science and social emergency medicine.
-Henry started residency in emergency medicine at Highland in 2022 and currently live in Oakland.
+Henry started residency in emergency medicine at Highland in 2022 and currently lives in Oakland.

-Outside of working, Henry likes skipping instead of walking, hugging friends and family, late night dancing, early morning adventures, playing the bass, climbing, and trying to speak Nepali or Spanish but ends up speaking Spanpali.
+Outside of work, Henry likes skipping instead of walking, hugging friends and family, late night dancing, early morning adventures, playing the bass, climbing, and trying to speak Nepali or Spanish but ends up speaking Spanpali.
 Henry, like most Eckerd students, likes being in, around, or on any body of water (puddles included).